 We’re a family-run children’s home in Kathmandu, Nepal.
 We believe all children deserve a good start in life.
 So we care for orphaned, abandoned and vulnerable children, and provide them with:

-- A safe, loving home environment
+- a safe, loving home

-- A good education through local schooling
+- a good education through local schooling

-- Support with vocational training.
+- support with vocational training.

-- In 2005 Nirmala Ghimire found two boys on the streets of Balaju; Jeetu (10) and Arun (8).
-They were dirty, hungry, homeless and crying.
+In 2005 Nirmala Ghimire found two boys on the streets of Balaju; Jeetu (10) and Arun (8).
+They were hungry, homeless and crying.
 Arun was very sick so she took them to the hospital.

-- A year later the orphanage owner had a heart attack and the children were moved to a different orphanage where they were badly neglected and beaten regularly.
+A year later the orphanage owner had a heart attack.
+The children were moved to a different orphanage where they were badly neglected and beaten.
 So Nirmala decided to set up her own children’s home to care for them.
 She quit her job as a driving instructor, and sold land to pay rent on a property and provide for the children.

-Find out more about some of Our Children.
+Find out more about Our Children.